Greek prime minister calls general election for May 21 | Politics

 - Greece

-Greece's centre-right prime minister, Kyriakos Mitsotakis, called a May 21 general election Tuesday as his party's long-standing lead in opinion polls has declined in the aftermath of the country's worst train disaster.
+Greece's centre-right Prime Minister Kyriakos Mitsotakis on Tuesday called a general election on May 21, in the aftermath of a train disaster that has reduced his party's long-standing majority in opinion polls.

-A February 28 collision between a passenger train and a freight train in northern Greece left 57 people dead.
-The disaster stirred public anger, cutting the conservative New Democracy party's support by a half-point to 4 points over its left-wing main rival, Syriza, according to opinion polls..
+The Feb.
+28 train crash in northern Greece left 57 people dead.
+The disaster stirred public anger, cutting a lead by the conservative New Democracy party by about half to 4 points over its left-wing main rival, Syriza.

-“The country and its citizens need clear skies … our work continues more boldly and with fewer compromises,” Mitsotakis said during a televised Cabinet meeting.
+“The country needs clear skies … our work continues more boldly and with fewer compromises,” Mitsotakis said during a televised Cabinet meeting.

-Mitsotakis, 55, the son of the late former prime minister Constantine Mitsotakis, has remained popular throughout his four-year term, which was due to end in July.

-But more recently, his reputation has been dented by allegations of wiretapping by state security services, as well as the government's failure to protect rail network safety.
+Mitsotakis, the 55-year-old son of the late former prime minister Constantine Mitsotakis, has remained popular throughout his four-year term.
+But more recently his reputation has been dented by allegations of wiretapping by state security services, as well as the government's failure to protect rail network safety.

-The election he called is not considered early because it is within six months of the end of his mandate.
-Greece is moving to a proportional representation system that is likely to result in six parties with seats in parliament.

-The recent slide in the polls for the prime minister's party has made a coalition government more likely.
-But Mitsotakis insisted that New Democracy was seeking outright victory.
-“Greek men and women, in the elections of May 21, will finally have a choice on whether the country will continue to seek and win the challenge of modernisation,” he said.
-The left-wing Syriza party said it would seek political partnerships but has ruled out forming a coalition with the conservatives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)